Gnight-jump/asy-cache/README.en.md

     2. Fetch the node diagram of the service center regularly

-    3. If it cannot be connected according to the node diagram, it will be postponed and take the initiative to fetch a new one
+    3. According to the node graph query, failure to return a prompt, and actively pull the new

 #### Direction for use